uvarc/workshop-dsi/am-lab.md

 unzip checkouts.zip
 ```

 10. Click **Next: Add Storage**.
-Leave these settings as they are, but note how you can expand the size of the instance hard drive, or add other drives.
+Set this to 12GB.
+Note that for other projects you could add additional drives.
 11. Click **Next: Add Tags**.
 Create a tag for your instance (optional) and give it a simple name.
 Click the gray button to add a tag.
 They "key" should be "Name" and the "value" should be whatever you'd like to name your instance.
 12. Click **Next: Security Group**.
 Here you will create a new security group for your instance, and grant access to users.
 13. Making sure that the "Create a new security group" option is selected, click the **Add Rule** button.